Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_mercenary_spawn_weight                  1       // The weight assigned to spawning the mercenary ttt_veteran_spawn_weight                    1       // The weight assigned to spawning the veteran ttt_doctor_spawn_weight                     1       // The weight assigned to spawning the doctor ttt_jester_spawn_weight                     1       // The weight assigned to spawning the jester ttt_swapper_spawn_weight                    1       // The weight assigned to spawning the swapper ttt_clown_spawn_weight                      1       // The weight assigned to spawning the clown
+ttt_mercenary_spawn_weight                  1       // The weight assigned to spawning the mercenary ttt_veteran_spawn_weight                    1       // The weight assigned to spawning the veteran ttt_doctor_spawn_weight                     1       // The weight assigned to spawning the doctor ttt_trickster_spawn_weight                  1       // The weight assigned to spawning the trickster ttt_jester_spawn_weight                     1       // The weight assigned to spawning the jester ttt_swapper_spawn_weight                    1       // The weight assigned to spawning the swapper ttt_clown_spawn_weight                      1       // The weight assigned to spawning the clown